juliabutterly/threex.rendererstats/README.md

 ====================

 It is a three.js extension to display realtime informations about ```THREE.WebGLRenderer```.
 Here is a [basic example](http://jeromeetienne.github.io/threex.rendererstats/examples/basic.html).
-It is widely inpired from @mrdoob [stats.js](https://github.com/mrdoob/stats.js/).
+It is widely inspired from @mrdoob [stats.js](https://github.com/mrdoob/stats.js/).
 It is released under MIT license.

 ## How To install it